Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S1. Deriving entanglement entropy from full counting statistics

 Equations~\eqref{eq:chi_final2} and \eqref{eq:ee_our_case} build the connection between FCS and EE in an HOM interferometer.

-\subsubsection{S1C.
+\subsection{S1C.
 Calculating SEE from the generating function of FCS}

-A combination of equations~\eqref{eq:chi_final2} and \eqref{eq:ee_our_case} successfully bridges the system EE and the generating function of FCS.
-These two equations are extensions of that of Refs.\,[\citen{KlichLevitovPRL09,KlichLevitovAIP09}]: now the EE and the related FCS generating function are defined for subsystems $A$ and $B$, not that between two single channels.
-After scattering at two diluters, distribution functions become double-step-like, as shown in Fig.\,\ref{fig:model}c of the main text, where the heights of middle steps respectively equal the transmission probabilities $\mathcal{T}_A(\epsilon)$ and $\mathcal{T}_B(\epsilon)$ at two diluters.
+A combination of Eqs.~\eqref{eq:chi_final2} and \eqref{eq:ee_our_case} successfully bridges the system EE and the generating function of FCS.
+These two equations are extensions of that of Refs.\,\cite{SKlichLevitovPRL09,SKlichLevitovAIP09}: now the EE and the related FCS generating function are defined for subsystems $A$ and $B$, rather than for two single channels.
+After scattering at two diluters, distribution functions become double-step-like, as shown in Fig.\,1C of the main text, where the heights of middle steps respectively equal the transmission probabilities $\mathcal{T}_A(\epsilon)$ and $\mathcal{T}_B(\epsilon)$ at two diluters.
 Here we assume that both sources $\mathcal{S}_A$ and $\mathcal{S}_B$ are biased at the same voltage $V_\text{bias}$.
-Actually, when two biases unequal, contributions from particles with energies between two biases will be removed following the definition of the entanglement pointer and the SEE.
+Actually, when two biases are unequal, contributions from particles with energies between two biases will be removed following the definition of the entanglement pointer and the SEE.